 When is Strong Customer Authentication required?

-SCA will apply to “customer-initiated” online payments if both the business and the cardholder’s bank are located in the European Economic Area (EEA).
-Here are the original SCA requirements.
+SCA applies to “customer-initiated” online payments if both the business and the cardholder’s bank are located in the European Economic Area (EEA).
+The original SCA requirements were updated to protect customers further.
 As a result, financial services institutions (including your bank or credit card company) and payment services providers (e.g. Stripe or PayPal) will be revising their processes so that many types of card payments will now require SCA.

 Since this applies to “customer-initiated” online payments, recurring payments or subscription payments may not require strong authentication as they are considered “merchant-initiated”.